 American Development Program

-The American Development Program* recognizes the fastest amateur athletes in the 2013 Bank of America Chicago Marathon and is part of our ongoing effort to support up-and-coming American marathoners.
+The American Development Program* recognizes the fastest amateur athletes in the 2014 Bank of America Chicago Marathon and is part of our ongoing effort to support up-and-coming American marathoners.
 These athletes are top local and/or regional runners who may be competing for personal best times or Olympic Trials qualifying performances, but are not necessarily top national or international competitors.
-American Development Program qualifiers receive race morning amenities and a secure Start Corral at the front of the field, directly behind the Elite Corral.
+American Development Program qualifiers receive race morning amenities and start corral placement at the front of the field, directly behind the Elite Corral.

-*Please note that while this program is geared toward American athletes, non-U.S. citizens who meet the qualifying standards will be accepted into the American Development Start Corral.
+*Please note that while this program is geared toward American athletes, non-U.S. citizens who meet the qualifying standards will be accepted into the American Development Program.

 |Men||sub 1:11:00||sub 2:31:00|

 |Women||sub 1:21:00||sub 3:01:00|

 Qualifying times must have been run no earlier than January 1, 2012 and no later than September 1, 2014.

 - Extended registration deadline of September 1, 2014